nichoth/netlify-lfs-test/README.md

 > Uploading tracked files to the Netlify Large Media storage service requires Git to have access to the /.netlify/large-media path on the connected site.

+> Continue working in your repository as normal.
+Any files you add or change which match your tracking rules will automatically be handled by Git LFS and Netlify Large Media on every pushed commit.

+It works! hurray